dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

     - [#1031](https://github.com/dotnet/diagnostics/issues/1031) "Ability to load extensions in dotnet-dump analyze".
 This refers to loading "sosex" and "mex" in dotnet-dump.
 This plan would make it easier to do this but does not actually include it.
     - [#194](https://github.com/dotnet/diagnostics/issues/194) "Implement `gcheapdiff` dotnet-dump analyze command".
 We haven't had a lot of feedback on whether this purposed command is useful.
 This issue did inspired the "multi-target" part of this plan i.e. the ability to load/analyze two dumps in dotnet-dump at the same time.

-## Road Map

-1. Create a VS host/target package allowing SOS and the extension commands to be run from VS using the Concord API.
-2. Add Linux, MacOS and Windows live snapshot targets.
-ClrMD already has support for them; just need to implement the target factory.

 ## Design

 The design consists of abstractions for the debugger or code hosting this infrastructure, one or more targets that represent the dump or process being targeted, one or more .NET runtimes in the target process (both desktop framework and .NET Core runtimes are supported) and various services that are avaiiable for commands, other services and the infrastructure itself.

 Each hosting environment will have varing set requirements for the services needed.
-Other than the basic set of target, memory, and module (TBD), services can be optional.
+Other than the basic set of target, memory, thread and module, most services can be optional.
 For example, hosting the native SOS code requires a richer set of interfaces than ClrMD based commands.

 - ClrMD commands and possible analysis engine
   - Basic target info like architecture, etc.